 A quick guide for patients and families

-Patient‐ and family‐centered care is acknowledged by most healthcare experts as offering the best and safest outcomes in the hospital setting.
+Patient- and family-centered care, we like to call it putting patients and families 1st, is acknowledged by most healthcare experts as offering the best and safest outcomes in the hospital setting.
 It places the focus where it should be: on the needs and preferences of patients and on the unique support role of caregiving family members.
 For this to work, however, patients and families need to have the right information and to have healthcare providers follow certain principles related to this standard of care.
 We’ve collected these principles in the quick guide below.
-We call them the 3 R’s for Safer Care NowSM.
+We call them the 3 R’s for Safer Care Now™.

 1. Know Your Rights

 Specific rights of patients and families have become universal in the modern hospital setting.
 They are the keys to safer care and successful outcomes.
 If you are a patient, you have the right to expect:

 - To be involved in your care and the decisions that affect you.